 Attending language classes is compulsory.
-Students should not be absent from more than 10 percent of the classes.
 If a student is late it is considered as an absence.
-If a student misses more than two occasions, the final signature may be refused and the student must repeat the course.
+Students can miss only 10 percent of the classes that is maximum 2 occasions.
+If they miss 6 occasions, (no matter why) the final signature will be refused and the student must repeat the course.